 The old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 The NPAC SMS sends to the old service provider SOA, depending upon the service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange with the subscriptionVersionStatus being set to partially failed and the subscriptionFailed-SP-List for SV2.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 The old service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 The NPAC SMS sends to the current/new service provider SOA, depending upon the service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange with the subscriptionVersionStatus being set to partially failed and the subscriptionFailed-SP-List for SV2.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 The current/new service provider SOA returns an M-EVENT-REPORT confirmation to the NPAC SMS.
+For the XML interface, NOTR – NotificationReply.

 Port-to-Original NPAC SMS Initiates Successful Resend for a Pooled TN (previously NNP flow 3.4.1)